aws/aws-cli/awscli/examples/s3/sync.rst

 **Sync from local directory to S3 bucket while excluding files that match a specified pattern**

-The following ``sync`` command syncs objects under a specified prefix and bucket to files in a local directory by uploading the local files to s3.
-Because the ``--exclude`` parameter flag is thrown, all files matching the pattern existing both in s3 and locally will be excluded from the sync.
+The following ``sync`` command syncs objects to a specified bucket and prefix from files in a local directory by uploading the local files to s3.
+Because the ``--exclude`` parameter flag is used, all files matching the pattern existing both in s3 and locally will be excluded from the sync.
 In this example, the user syncs the bucket ``mybucket`` to the local current directory.
 The local current directory contains the files ``test.jpg`` and ``test2.txt``.
 The bucket ``mybucket`` contains the object ``test.jpg`` of a different size than the local ``test.jpg``::